 Maricopa County Multi-Jurisdictional Hazard Mitigation Plan

 The mitigation planning process involves identifying and profiling the natural hazards most likely to occur in a community, assessing the vulnerability to these hazards, and establishing goals, actions, and projects that mitigate the associated risks.
-The update of this mitigation plan will also ensure continued eligibility for non-emergency, federal and state hazard mitigation grants.
+The update of this mitigation plan will also ensure the community’s continued eligibility for non-emergency, federal hazard mitigation grants.

 Sheri Gibbons CEM

 Andrew Brady, Emergency Services Planner

 Severe thunderstorms with rain, strong winds and lightning can occur in the Valley year-round and at all hours, so be prepared.

 If Gilbert experiences a major disruption to the Town's water system, you may be asked to stop using any water from City sources.

 A major power outage, especially during the summer months, can be dangerous for residents of all ages.
 Are you prepared?

 In the event of a major chemical emergency, listen carefully to radio or television emergency alert stations and follow instructions.

 In the event of an accident involving the actual or potential release of radiation into the atmosphere, citizens should be informed, prepared.